Puerto Plata, Dominican Republic Port Guide

 Heads Up

-Be cautious of your belongings in crowded areas, as pickpocketing can occur.
-It's also wise to confirm transportation prices before starting your journey to avoid misunderstandings.
+Be mindful of your belongings while exploring, as petty theft can occur in crowded areas.
+It's also wise to agree on taxi fares before starting your journey to avoid any misunderstandings.